mapattacker/datascience/evaluation.rst

 Y-axis is True Positive Rate (Recall) & X-axis is False Positive Rate (Fall-Out).
 Area Under Curve (AUC) of a ROC is used.
 Higher AUC better.

+The term came about in WWII where this metrics is used to determined a receiver operator's ability to distinguish false positive and true postive correctly in the radar signals.

 Some classifiers have a decision_function method while others have a probability prediction method, and some have both.
 Whichever one is available works fine for an ROC curve.